Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 NVIDIA OptiX 7 represents GPU information with a pointer to GPU memory.
 References to the term “buffer” in this document refer to this GPU memory pointer and the associated memory contents.
-Unlike NVIDIA OptiX 6, the allocation and transfer of buffers is ezplicitly controlled by user code.
+Unlike NVIDIA OptiX 6, the allocation and transfer of buffers is explicitly controlled by user code.

 ## Acceleration Stutures
 NVIDIA OptiX 7 acceleration structures are opaque data structures built on the